Low Impact Turf Care

 Reduce or eliminate pesticide use

 Pesticides can be harmful to children and pets.
-There are many ways to cut down on pesticide use in your flower and vegetable gardens.
-One ecosystem-based strategy is integrated pest management.
-It uses a variety of techniques to manage insects and diseases and reduces the use of harmful chemicals.
+One way to reduce pesticide use that would benefit the entire ecosystem is "integrated pest management".
+It uses a variety of techniques to manage insects and diseases while reducing the use of harmful chemicals.

 Reuse or recycle leaves

 Never rake leaves into a street.
-If your leaves fall into the street, rake them out.
-Otherwise they will be washed into the sewer drain and end up in a nearby lake, river or stream.
+If your leaves fall into the street, rake them out, otherwise they will be washed into the storm drain and end up in a nearby lake, stream or wetland.
 Composting leaves is an ideal choice.
 You can use fallen leaves as winter mulch around rose bushes and landscape plants.
-Or you can bag up your leaves for disposal by your municipality - most cities compost bagged leaves.
+You can also bag up your leaves for disposal by your municipality - most cities compost bagged leaves.